Robert

 walked a little further and I talked to Bruce more about what we were

 doing.
-I was leaning towards quitting but asked for five minutes
+I was leaning towards quitting but asked for five

 to think about it.
-I finally made the decision that it would be
+I finally made the decision that it would

 best not to continue.
 I just wasn’t feeling that great and as

 such, wasn’t enjoying the track that much.
-I felt like a complete
+I felt like a

 and absolute failure.